Main Menu

 • Generate high-quality research and QIPs for practice

-• Build collaborative partnerships with academic and clinical teams
+• Engage in collaborative research with academic and clinical partners

 • Develop research and QIP skills among IPS members